GENERALIZED ANXIETY DISORDER

 • Exaggerated startle response

 Effective treatments for anxiety and the various anxiety disorders are available.
 Although medical scientists don’t know specifically what causes anxiety and panic, they do know that medications and therapy can successfully treat the illness.
 The key is in recognizing the symptoms and seeking an accurate diagnosis from a psychologist or psychiatrist.
 Trying to ignore or wish anxiety away is rarely effective.
 More often, the anxiety will control your life rather than you controlling the anxiety.
 Generally, adequate treatment of panic disorder combines both psychotherapy(counseling), and medication.
+Through counseling, sleep and diet should be assessed as problems with either can cause or worsen anxiety.

 Treatment may include marital or family therapy.
 Interpersonal problems with spouses and/or family may serve to perpetuate anxiety and undermine the success of treatment until these issues are addressed.
 Family therapy also aids family members through education and helps with understanding and support for the family member struggling with anxiety. (top)